Green-Arrowhead-LLP/jbloxdb/README.md

 - `primkey` – Elements in JSON for unique identification.
 This field is necessary for insert(all); update(all); delete(all); undo operations.
 Primary key element(s) cannot be modified for a JSON and will be ignored if present in 'update' operation.
 - `key` – the key(s) used for indexing; must match keys present in the JSON data.
 JSON records could only be searched (and sorted) based on 'key' and 'primkey' elements.
 Elements can be added/removed from `key` using update operation.
 - `keyobj` – the logical object being stored; each object is stored in a separate file.
 Multiple object types, with completely different JSON representation, could however be saved in same file using same keyobj.
-- `recstart` – optional; used for pagination by providing the record ID from which to continue fetching
+- `recstart` – optional; used for pagination by providing record ID from which to continue fetching
+- `sortbykey` – optional; used for sorting records based on key element mentioned for this, in request for get(all) operation

 ### ⚙ Operation Details: